Raven logo

 • You want notes that survive if you stop using the app.

-• You use Mac and iPhone and want a native writing surface around Markdown files.
+• You use Mac, iPhone, and iPad and want a native writing surface around Markdown files.

-• You care about Finder, folders, Terminal search, git, Claude, Cursor, or MCP tools.
+• You care about Finder, folders, Terminal search, git, Claude, Codex, Cursor, or MCP tools.

-• You want a daily Journal, tasks, templates, and backlinks without spending a weekend wiring up plugins.
+• You want a daily Journal, tasks, tables, and backlinks without spending a weekend wiring up plugins.

 Skip Raven if...